 Free Yourself From Stress & Anxiety In Just Minutes A Day!

 We are all taught about the fight-or-flight stress response in grade school.
 But did you know that your body has the natural ability to cultivate peace and wellness?
 Accessing this superpower is easy when you have the right tools!
-Join Regina Flanigan, LCPC and Certified Mindfulness Teacher for this fun introductory class that will teach you how to control your mind and relax your body so you can live a full and happy life.
+Join certified mindfulness meditation teacher, Ray Manyoky, for this fun, introductory class that will teach you how to control your mind and relax your body so you can live a full and happy life.

 About This Course: